On the tau invariants in instanton and monopole Floer theories: Concordance invariance of tau

-Hence to show that $F_A$ is grading preserving, we only need to show that $F_{A,n}$ is grading preserving.
-Recall here for $i=0,1$, $S_{i,n}$ is a minimal genus Seifert surface of $K_i$ which intersects the suture $\Ga_n$ exactly $n$ points.
+(Here, $\Ga_{i,n}$ is a set of sutures on $-S^3 (K_i)$ of slope $-n$, and $S_{i,n}$ is a minimal-genus Seifert surface of $K_i$ that intersects $\Ga_{i,n}$ at exactly $2n$ points.)
+Hence, to show that $F_A$ preserves the grading, we need only to show that $F_{A,n}$ preserves the grading.
 Note we can identify the boundaries

-via the parametrization $A=S^1\times[0,1]$ and we can assume that under the above identification
+via the parametrization $A \isom [0,1]\times S^1$, and we can assume that under the above identification,